2022 Nissan Titan Trim Levels, Configurations & Comparisons.

 On the bright side, the Titan Crew Cab SV does receive heated outside mirrors as standard equipment.
 Drivers will be able to easily melt away snow and ice during the winter.
 Meanwhile, intelligent cruise control makes highway drives more relaxing by automatically adjusting the truck’s speed.
 LED taillights also come equipped on the Crew Cab SV trim.

-Compare the Crew Cab SV vs Pro-4X Trims.
+Compare the 2022 Nissan Titan Crew Cab SV vs Pro-4X.
 What is the difference?

 The Nissan Titan Pro-4X is only offered as a crew cab.
 It’s highly recommended for drivers who need a more capable off-road truck.
 Nissan equips it with a standard shift-on-the-fly 4X4 system.